-Four Million Acres Have Burned in California.
-Why That's The Wrong Number To Focus On.
+4 Million Acres Have Burned In California.
+Why That's The Wrong Number To Focus On

-Four Million Acres Have Burned in California.
-Why That's The Wrong Number To Focus On.
+4 Million Acres Have Burned In California.
+Why That's The Wrong Number To Focus On

 Wildfires in the West are producing a parade of chilling statistics.
 More than 4 million acres have burned in California, the most in recorded history.
 Colorado saw it's largest wildfire and in Northern California, the August Complex has passed the one-million-acre mark, generating an entirely new term: "gigafire."